syndr0m/fridge/readme.md

-# Basic fridge magnet playground (HTML5 & nodejs + express + nowjs)
+# A fridge magnet experiment using nodejs, express, nowjs

-This is a test project on fridge.syndr0m.com, Have fun
+Try it on fridge.locuspokus.com

 ## License